Three steps to relieve your dog's skin discomfort

 - Do not feed fish, with the exception of wild salmon or wild trout.
 Do not feed beef, buffalo or bison as they contain high levels of arachidonic acid. an inflammatory factor.

-- Do not give any milk products or grains of any kind because sensitive dogs are often intolerant.
+- Do not give any milk products or grains because sensitive dogs are often intolerant.

-- If you give treats, ideally make them yourself or buy dehydrated meat treats that are locally sourced and made.
+- If you give treats, ideally make them yourself or buy locally-sourced and produced dehydrated meat treats.

 2. Intestinal health